jimbateson/jamesbateson.co.uk/src/articles/strava-api-integration-part-1.md

 ## Requesting the correct authorisations for your app

+A couple of links here to start with:

+\* \[Strava API getting started guides](https://developers.strava.com/docs/getting-started/) - Handy to have a read through.
+You can also find documentation of all the calls that can be made etc.

-I'll be using a tool called \[Postman](https://www.postman.com/) in this article to build my request urls.
+\* \[Postman](https://www.postman.com/) - the tool I'll be using to build my URL requests.
+I found its UI very intuitive.

+By default, your app will only have